The Bard's Tale (2004 video game): Development

+In October 2003, Vivendi Universal Games acquired North American distribution rights to the title while Acclaim Entertainment acquired publication and distribution rights for Europe the following month.
+However, after Acclaim's bankruptcy in September 2004 this led to InXile to find a new European publisher for the game.
+On January 10, 2005, Ubisoft announced they had acquired publishing and distribution rights to the title.

 Reception

 The PlayStation 2, Xbox, and iOS versions received "favorable" reviews, while the PC version received "average" reviews, according to video game review aggregator Metacritic.
 The A.V.
 Club gave the iOS version a score of B+, praising the narration of Tony Jay, "whose incredulity and exasperation with pretty much everything in the game is a warm delight."
 Detroit Free Press awarded the Xbox version three stars out of four and opined it was "one of the few games that is downright funny, and there were honest laugh-out-loud moments sprinkled throughout it that kept me playing."
 The Sydney Morning Herald gave the PlayStation 2 version a score of three-and-a-half stars out of five: "The story and dialogue never cease to entertain.
 Objectives include rescuing prisoners, killing fearsome scarecrows and playing Cupid.
 But, although the developers want to ridicule, the action remains conventional."

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Bard's Tale for "Console Role-Playing Game of the Year" and "Outstanding Character Performance - Male" for Cary Elwes' vocal portrayal of the Bard.